 (h) GMA-related Hearing Notice

-(1) Except as provided by Subsections (2) and (3), notice of meetings of the board shall be given as set forth in the Open Meetings Act, Chapter 551, Government Code.
+(1) Except as provided by Subsections (2) and (3), notice of meetings of the Board shall be given as set forth in the Open Meetings Act, Chapter 551, Government Code.
 Neither failure to provide notice of a regular meeting nor an insubstantial defect in notice of any meeting shall affect the validity of any action taken at the meeting.

-(2) At least 10 days before a hearing under Section 36.108(d-2) or a meeting at which a district will adopt a desired future condition under Section 36.108(d-4), the board must post notice that includes:
+(2) At least 10 days before a hearing under Section 36.108(d-2) or a meeting at which a district will adopt a desired future condition under Section 36.108(d-4), the Board must post notice that includes:

 (A) the proposed desired future conditions and a list of any other agenda items;